 - Operate the Safety Interface Board in an explosion free area. - The Safety Interface Board may reach high temperatures under operation.
-Make sure there is adequate airflow to the Driver Board.
-Also, make sure there is adequate protection around the Driver Board and that it is not in contact with other materials. - When connected to laser heads, the output of the laser can be up to several watts of power.
+Make sure there is adequate airflow to the safety interface module.
+Also, make sure there is adequate protection around the safety interface module and that it is not in contact with other materials. - When connected to laser heads, the output of the laser can be up to several watts of power.
 Always use proper safety eyewear and laser safety protection when connecting to laser components in your final system.
 When operated incorrectly the laser component can cause severe damage to eyes and health.